 The above color-coded national map demonstrates where the law is clearly in favor of and against these practices.
 Everywhere else falls into an ambiguous stew of silence on the topic.
 This article addresses the concept of no lien clauses, and the corner cases that frame the issue nationwide.

 No Lien Clauses And Waiving Lien Rights In Your Contract – Breakdown of State Rules

 As a general rule, these types of agreements are unenforceable.
-As explained in “No Liens” Clauses — Are They Valid, United States law allows parties to contract between themselves however they wish…but, contracts must always be consistent with the state’s public policy.
+As explained in “No Lien Clauses” — Are They Valid, United States law allows parties to contract between themselves however they wish…but, contracts must always be consistent with the state’s public policy.
 You can’t contract to murder someone, for example.
 Likewise, you can’t contract around the state’s interests in protecting subs and suppliers against non-payment.

-Only three states break from the pack to expressly allow these clauses: Colorado, Nebraska, Virginia.
-(Beginning July 1, Virginia will no longer allow no lien clauses.)
+Only two states break from the pack to expressly allow “No Lien Clauses:” Colorado and Nebraska.
 Be careful in these jurisdictions.

 Substantial Consequences To Those Who Violate Restriction in Some States

 Most states are quite serious about the rule against no lien clauses.
 Take, for instance, the law in Tennessee, where TCA § 66-11-124(b) makes it possible for a contractor to lose their license if they make an attempt to violate the restriction:

 (1) Any contract provision that purports to waive any right of lien under this chapter is void and unenforceable as against the public policy of this state.